git-disl/DLEdge/readme.md

 ![Architecture Diagram](media/architecture.png)

 ## Demo
 We provide a video below to demonstrate this project.
 You may run the source code to replicate the demo using NCS devices.
+Make sure you have turned on the "Subtitles" on YouTube.

 [![](http://img.youtube.com/vi/-qs5oX4c-qU/0.jpg)](http://www.youtube.com/watch?v=-qs5oX4c-qU "Demo")